ReDI-School/fullstack_bootcamp/projects/01_ecommerce/02_milestone/lesson.md

 In React, **props** (short for "properties") are used to pass data from a parent component to a child component.
 Props allow components to be **reusable** and **customizable**, enabling us to build dynamic user interfaces.

 - Props are **immutable**, meaning they cannot be changed by the child component.
-- They allow us to make components more versatile by providing input values.
+- Props allow us to make components more versatile by providing input values.

 ### **How Props Work**

-Props are passed to components as attributes in JSX.
+Props are passed to components as "attributes" in JSX.
 Inside the component, props can be accessed using the `props` object.

 #### **Example**: Passing and Using Props